PurpleAmaranth/regex-tutorial/Develop/gist-regex-tutorial.md

 We can see our literals here: '\/\/' This means we expect a literal '/' here.

 ```
-However for special chracters we have:
+However for special characters we have:
 `\d`,  which means specifically a decimal number or one digit from 0 to 9;
-`\.-`, which means specifically that a hypen needs to be escaped by the preceeding expression; and
+`\.-`, which means specifically that a hyphen needs to be escaped by the preceeding expression; and
 `\w`, which means to expect a **word character** which can contain a ASCII letter, digit, or underscore.
 ```